 An easy place to start is to install a water filter at your kitchen sink.
 Water filters decrease the need for all those plastic water bottles that end up in the landfills.
 Water filters also save the energy that it takes to process and transport that purified water to you.
 Drinking out of a filter vs. buying all those bottles saves you space in your refrigerator, your cabinets, your trash cans and saves you hundreds of dollars over the lifespan of the filter.
-A good filter will cost you one hundred and fifty dollars a year.
+A good filter will cost you about two hundred dollars a year.

 Planting deciduous trees at the southern and western sides of the home will keep the house cool in the summer and warm in the winter.
 Deciduous trees fill in with leaves in the spring then shed in the winter months.
 This allows passive cooling in the summer months and passive heating during the winter months.

 Mow your lawn every other week for a taller lawn.
 A taller lawn uses less water because it shades itself.
 This will save you money on the gardener and reduces gas emissions from the lawn mower.